calamares/calamares/src/modules/README.md

 All modules are installed in `$DESTDIR/lib/calamares/modules`.

-# Module types

-There are two types of Calamares module:
+There are two **types** of Calamares module:
 * viewmodule, for user-visible modules.
 These may be in C++, or PythonQt.
 * jobmodule, for not-user-visible modules.
 These may be done in C++, Python, or as external processes.

-# Module interfaces
+A viewmodule exposes a UI to the user.
+The PythonQt-based modules are considered experimental (and as of march 2019 may be on the way out again as never-used-much and PythonQt is not packaged on Debian anymore).

-There are three (four) interfaces for Calamares modules:
+There are three (four) **interfaces** for Calamares modules:
 * qtplugin (viewmodules, jobmodules),
 * python (jobmodules only),
 * pythonqt (viewmodules, jobmodules, optional),
 * process (jobmodules only).

-# Module directory
+## Module directory

 Each Calamares module lives in its own directory.
 The contents of the directory depend on the interface and type of the module.

-## Module descriptor
+### Module descriptor

 A Calamares module must have a *module descriptor file*, named `module.desc`.
 For C++ (qtplugin) modules using CMake as a build-